All of those take a ton of additional work.

 Wrapping Up 🍣

-If you’ve been looking for a way to monetize your website, but don’t want to deal with the complexities of building a course, creating affiliate content, or offering your services, then AdSense monetization is the way to go.
+If you’ve been looking for a way to monetize your website, but don’t want to deal with the complexities of building a course, creating affiliate content, or offering your services, then the best AdSense plugins for WordPress are the way to go if you can generate traffic to your site.

 Once your account is approved all you have to do is install your AdSense plugin of choice and start placing ads on your site.
 It’s really that simple.